Dymaxion map showing the near contiguity of Earth’s continents – Land of Maps

 One of the key features of the Dymaxion Map is its ability to showcase the near contiguity of Earth’s continents.
 Unlike traditional maps that separate continents based on hemispheres or large bodies of water, the Dymaxion Map reveals a more accurate depiction of their spatial relationship.

-Related Maps: Mexico Regional Map
+Related Maps: New Accurate Map Of Negroland

 For example, when viewing the Dymaxion Map, it becomes evident that Africa and South America fit together like interlocking puzzle pieces.
 The map clearly shows how the Atlantic Ocean narrows the gap between these continents, highlighting their shared history through geological connections.
 Similarly, other landmasses such as Europe and Asia appear to form a unified supercontinent, emphasizing their physical proximity and historical interdependence.